 [Section 9BD inserted by No. 15 of 2010 s.
 7.]

 9BE.
-Returns (other than annual returns) using the estimated value method
+Returns (other than annual returns) using estimated value method

 (1) If an employer, other than one who lodges an annual return, uses the estimated value method for an assessment year, the value of the fringe benefits (V) to be included in each return for the year except the last return is to be calculated in accordance with the formula —